 made in Taiwan by Wheel King Sachs 505

-Wheel King is a trade name for a Taiwan moped.
-The real maker name is unknown, apparently hidden.
+Wheel King is a Taiwan moped with 2.25 x 16″ tires and a Sachs 505 engine.
+The Wheel King, Road Runner, and Cuyler brands of this same bike are made by Wheel King Corp.
+Taiwan R.O.C.
 Wheel Kings were imported and distributed by T. & J. Moped, Inc, 3518 Firestone Blvd, South Gate, California 90280 USA.
 Their excellent owners manuals did not say who the manufacturer was.
 Some were completely blank, where you would put your own brand name on the cover, and some said CUYLER.

 Italian Mopeds are all very similar and use many of the same component parts.